Jos Verstappen: His life in F1 and how he drove Max to greatness

 Ironically, despite Max’s success and regular wins, Jos never actually won an F1 race in his two separate stints in sport.

-His career was nomadic as he raced for no fewer than seven different teams - Benetton, Simtek, Footwork, Tyrrell, Stewart, Arrows and Minardi.
+His career was nomadic, as he raced for no fewer than seven different teams - Benetton, Simtek, Footwork, Tyrrell, Stewart, Arrows, and Minardi.

 In his 106 grand prix starts, Jos achieved just two podiums, both during the 1994 season while at Benetton.
 His team-mate at the time was a certain Michael Schumacher, who would win the first of his seven championships that year.

-The 10 points Jos earned in that 1994 season resulted in easily his best individual year in F1, as he finished in 10th in the standings.
+The 10 points Jos earned in that 1994 season resulted in easily his best individual year in F1, as he finished 10th in the standings.
 He would only score another nine points in total during the rest of his career.

 Jos was active in F1 from 1994 until 2003, but in 1999 he was held in reserve as a test driver for Honda, the only year in that period where he was not active.